-State S has established Plan X on behalf of its eligible employees, who are certain police officers, firefighters, peace officers or certain state agencies, probate judges, magistrates and coroners of State S. Your authorized representatives have represented that Plan X is a defined benefit plan, a governmental plan as described in section 414(d) of the Code, and is intended to meet the qualification requirements of section 401(a) of the Code.
+State S has established Plan X on behalf of its eligible employees, who are members of the General Assembly of State S. Your authorized representatives have represented that Plan X is a defined benefit plan and a governmental plan as described in section 414(d) of the Code, and is intended to meet the qualification requirements of section 401(a) of the Code.